Theater for Change UW

-ITPP is a collaboration between the CTL and Memory War Theater, a Seattle-based theater company devoted to personal and community transformation through performing arts, partnerships, and education.
-Co-directors of ITPP: Theresa Ronquillo (Instructional Consultant, CTL) and Tikka Sears (Artistic Director, Memory War Theater).
+TfC UW is a collaboration between the Center for Teaching and Learning and Memory War Theater, a Seattle-based theater company devoted to personal and community transformation through performing arts, partnerships and education.

 Since 2012, TfC UW has engaged hundreds of audience members in intersectional, critical dialogue on issues such as White Privilege, Racism, Heterosexism, Policed Bodies, Socioeconomic Classism, Ableism, and Microaggressions.

 Interested in learning more about TfC’s activities and accomplishments?